yuwen002/IceFlameGin/web/AdminLTE-3.2.0/docs/components/plugins.md

 ### SweetAlert

-If you use SweetAlert and load the SweetAlert CSS before AdminLTE's CSS, then the colors of any icon changes to AdminLTE's default colors.
+If you use SweetAlert and load the SweetAlert CSS before AdminLTE'svc CSS, then the colors of any icon changes to AdminLTE'svc default colors.

 ### Toastr

-If you use Toastr and load the Toastr CSS before AdminLTE's CSS, then the background colors changes to AdminLTE's default colors.
+If you use Toastr and load the Toastr CSS before AdminLTE'svc CSS, then the background colors changes to AdminLTE'svc default colors.